 Remember to Check Credit Regularly

 Checking your own credit report won’t hurt your score.
 So this is something you should do at least once per year, if not more often.
 Review your credit to look for things that alerts might miss — a new account opened in your name that you don’t recognize or a credit reporting error that might be hurting your score.
-If you spot an error, dispute it with the credit bureaus reporting the information.
+If you spot a credit error, dispute it with the credit bureaus reporting the information.
 Doing so could get the information corrected or removed, giving your credit score a lift in the process.

 Looking for other ways to improve your credit rating?
 Check out these articles.